ooples/pine_script_docs/source/essential/Arrays.rst

 	i_pivotCount = input.int(5, "How many pivots to show", minval = 0, maxval = MAX_LABELS)
 	i_pivotLegs  = input.int(3, "Pivot legs", minval = 1, maxval = 5)

-	// Create an array containing the user-selected max count of label ids. var labelIds = array.new_label(i_pivotCount)
+	// Create an array containing the user-selected max count of label IDs. var labelIds = array.new_label(i_pivotCount)

 	pHi = ta.pivothigh(i_pivotLegs, i_pivotLegs)
 	if not na(pHi)
 		// New pivot found; plot its label `i_pivotLegs` bars back. pLabel = label.new(bar_index[i_pivotLegs], pHi, str.tostring(pHi, format.mintick), textcolor = color.white)
-		// Queue the new label's id by appending it to the end of the array. array.push(labelIds, pLabel)
+		// Queue the new label's ID by appending it to the end of the array. array.push(labelIds, pLabel)
-		// De-queue the oldest label id from the queue and delete the corresponding label. label.delete(array.shift(labelIds))
+		// De-queue the oldest label ID from the queue and delete the corresponding label. label.delete(array.shift(labelIds))

 .. image:: images/Arrays-InsertingAndRemovingArrayElements-ShowLastnHighPivots.png